Skip to navigation Skip to content

 Action required when Family Tax Benefit (FTB) customer no longer entitled to child support 277-51130030

-This page contains an outline of the common circumstances under which Child Support will end a child support case without a request from the receiving parent.
+This page includes common circumstances where Child Support will end a child support case without a request from the receiving parent.

 Ceasing child support